jfclere/pisolar/README.md

 # pisolar
-software for arduino to pover off the PI and power on after a while, the PI use I2C to start the power off/power on cycle.
+software for arduino to power off the PI and power on after a while, the PI use I2C to start the power off/power on cycle.

 # install the service
 ```bash